 TV Critic and Broadcaster

 I'm available for features, opinions and media analysis.
 I am also available for Q&A and event hosting.

 I TALK A LOT ABOUT TELEVISION

-I have interviewed Harrison Ford, Ellen Page, Benedict Cumberbatch, Noel Fielding, Amy Poehler, Conan O'Brien, Martin Freeman, Gillian Anderson, Paul Hollywood, Sandi Toksvig, Charlie Brooker, John Boyega, Daisy Ridley, Matt Smith, Claire Foy, Ant and Dec and more.
+I have interviewed Harrison Ford, Elliot Page, Benedict Cumberbatch, Noel Fielding, Amy Poehler, Conan O'Brien, Martin Freeman, Gillian Anderson, Paul Hollywood, Sandi Toksvig, Charlie Brooker, John Boyega, Daisy Ridley, Matt Smith, Claire Foy, Ant and Dec and more.

 THE NEW YORK TIMES - The new film starring Will Ferrell and Rachel McAdams lovingly references many of the competition’s most memorable moments, and features many Eurovision stars.